copperdogma/next-authjs-psql-base-template/README.md

 ## Configuration

-1. Create a Firebase project and enable Authentication
-2. Set up a PostgreSQL database
+1. Set up a PostgreSQL database and get the connection URL.
-3. Configure Redis (optional)
+2. Configure Google OAuth credentials (Client ID and Secret) via Google Cloud Console if using Google Sign-In.
+3. Set up your NextAuth.js secret.
+4. Configure Redis (optional, if used for rate limiting or other features).
-4. Update environment variables in your .env file
+5. Update environment variables in your `.env.local` file (copy from `.env.example` and fill in your values).

 ## Contributing